theNewDynamic/thenewdynamic.org/content/tool/forestry.md

   github: https://github.com/forestryio/
   twitter: forestryio
   other: ''
-description: Sync your Jekyll, Hugo or VuePress site.
+description: Sync your Jekyll, Hugo, VuePress or Gatsby site.
 Your editors will love it and won’t realize they’re making commits.
 resources: []
 weight: 7
 license: Commercial